Turbopump: Rotorthrust Design

-Seal Design
+Seal design

 Turbopumps need to keep fuel and oxidizer apart from each other; otherwise there is high risk of ignition in the turbopump that will cascade into a total failure of the rocket engine.
 Secondarily they also need to keep propellants out of the turbine cavity; to avoid wastage and also to avoid changing the conditions of the gas flow through the turbine.
 They especially want to keep oxidizer out of a turbine running fuel-rich, and fuel out of a turbine running ox-rich.
-This is because leakage in this case would push the oxidizer/fuel (OF) ratio of the working gas closer to stoichiometric, increasing its flame temperature which may be too much for the turbine materials to handle.
+This is because leakage in this case would push the oxidizer/fuel mixture ratio (MR) of the working gas closer to stoichiometric, increasing its flame temperature which may be too much for the turbine materials to handle.
 For these reasons turbopumps always have dynamic seals around their shafts, where one part of the seal is attached to the rotor and corotating with it, while the other part is statically attached to the housing.

 The dynamic seals in turbopumps have quite specialized requirements compared to seals in most systems.
-They must support very high shaft speeds on shaft of significant diameter, meaning rubbing velocities are very high.
+They must support very high shaft speeds on shafts of significant diameter, meaning rubbing velocities are very high.
 They usually need to be cryogenically compatible as well, and oxygen-compatible on the seals exposed to the oxidizer side.
 This eliminates the possibility of elastomer based seals, which will embrittle (and cannot hold up at these speeds anyways).
 Spring loaded and other compression type seals are also not practical at these speeds.